 The Gospel according to Mark

 It was written at around 62-63 A.D., and it is the first Gospel to be written.
-Among the synoptic Gospels it is the shortest but the one with the longest narratives, mostly focusing on the facts as they occurred.
+Among the synoptic Gospels it is the shortest but the one with the longest narratives, mostly describing the facts as they occurred.
 The focal point is that Christ is the Son of God, God Himself, thus the narrative emphasizes the miracles showing the power of God.

 The Gospel according to Luke

 It was mainly addressed to the Christians who were previously pagan (‘gentiles’), and it mostly emphasizes our Lord as Savior, Who, during His earthly life, took care of the poor and needy.
 Luke wrote in beautiful Greek.
 He dedicated his Gospel – and the Book of Acts, which he also wrote – to a certain Theophilus, who must have been a former gentile, in order to strengthen him and his family to the Faith.